-Once assessed work has been marked/moderated and viewed by the external examiner, all marks are considered by a Board of Examiners for Units (BEU) - these typically meet at the end of each semester i.e. February and June, and once the dissertation has been completed in November.
+Once assessed work has been marked and moderated, all marks are considered by a Board of Examiners for Units (BEU) - these typically meet at the end of each semester i.e. February and June, and once the dissertation has been completed in November.
 Once the marks have been officially agreed by a BEU, they are then collated and subsequently considered by a Board of Examiners for Programmes (BEP).

 BEPs meet at the end of the taught stage (in June) to make formal progression decisions and in November to make formal award decisions (including progression with resubmitted dissertations, exit with a lesser award, and failing).
-Interim sub-BEPs may meet at specific point(s) during the taught stage of the programme (typically in February) to monitor student performance.
+Interim sub-BEPs may meet at specific points during the taught stage of the programme (typically in February) to monitor student performance.
 Supplementary BEPs may meet in early September to consider supplementary assessment results taken over the summer.